dillmo/GeneralAI-Revamped/README.md

 instance, instead of saying that Clunk and Derpl should tower dive to initiate, GeneralAI-Revamped should dictate that nukers tower dive to initiate.

+Ideally, this project will take advantage of logic already in the [BotCollab Toolkit](https://github.com/dillmo/Bot-Collab-Toolkits), which has put a lot of work towards allowing bots to communicate with each other.

 If any other contributors have ideas for improving this, please don't hesitate to add them to this README.